hide-kawabata/traf/README.md

 By running `misc/quich_build.sh` at the top directory, you can obtain the executable `traf` in newly created directory `build`.
+You can copy `traf` anywhere to use it.

 What is done in the process is to follow the instructions shown below:

 1. Obtain `prooftree-0.13.tar.gz` and check files.
 See `https://askra.de/software/prooftree/` for details of Prooftree.
 Just for convenience, we have the tarball in the directory `misc`.